juju/terraform-provider-juju/docs/resources/integration.md

         }
     }
 ```
-This is due to a bug in the sdk this provider uses - this property will never be computed and can only be provided by the user.
+This is due to an integration requiring a name/endpoint combination or an offer_url, but not both
+bits of data together.

 ## Import